Stanko/dual-range-input/README.md

 }
 ```

+Please note that `--dri-thumb-width` is used in JavaScript for calculations.

+### Custom theme

-To create your own styling, just change the variables.
+To create your own theme, just change the variables.
 For example here is code for the purple example from the demo page:

 ```scss
 .dual-range-input--purple {